putitsimply/christian-bible-explained/titus.md

 * Healthy communities need trustworthy leaders and clear teaching.
 * Grace and belief are meant to shape everyday behaviour, not just ideas.
 * The letter promotes responsibility, good works, and avoiding pointless arguments.

+Titus also shows that early Christian communities were not perfect.
+They had disagreements, confusing teaching, and messy personalities, and they needed practical guidance to stay focused.

 [^gl_church]: A community of Christians, not just a building. ([Glossary](glossary.md#church))